-In our video series below, Michael Cole-Fontayn, Chairman of Europe, Middle East & Africa at BNY Mellon and Ann Dumas, curator of Painting the Modern Garden, discuss a selection of key works from the exhibition, exploring the artists’ inspirations and their fascination with gardens.
+In our video series below, retired BNY Mellon Chairman of Europe Middle East & Africa, Michael Cole-Fontayn and Ann Dumas, curator of Painting the Modern Garden, discuss a selection of key works from the exhibition, exploring the artists’ inspirations and their fascination with gardens.

 Since 2007, the Royal Academy of Arts and BNY Mellon have enjoyed a special partnership that has spanned many projects.

 Public access and education are key principles of BNY Mellon’s international programme of arts sponsorship and the Royal Academy of Arts remains committed to engaging the broadest possible audience through its exhibitions, events and educational activities.